tacticstactics/mach-zender_interferometer/README.md

 Mach Zender Interferometer consists of two beam splitter and two mirrors.

-The interferomter can also be considered as a simpple optical filter:
+The interferomter can be considered as a simpple optical filter:

 Wavelgnth 1,3 5...transmit ouput beamsplitter.